General FAQs

 Grantee FAQs

-If I receive an Ignite Fund grant, am I considered a grantee of The Andy Warhol Foundation for the Visual Arts or 3Arts?
+If I receive one of The Ignite Fund grants, am I considered a grantee of The Andy Warhol Foundation for the Visual Arts or 3Arts?

-I’ve received an Ignite Fund grant.
+I’ve received one of The Ignite Fund grants.
 Can I apply again?

-• Past Ignite Fund grantees must wait 1 year after the completion of their project to be eligible again.
+- Past grantees og The Ignite Fund must wait 1 year after the completion of their project to be eligible again.
 This means if applicants were awarded in 2024, their funding period would end in 2025, and they would not be eligible to apply again until 2026.